bbauska/W3Cx-5of5/README.md

 European Commission</a>.</p>

 <p>In April 1995, <a href="https://www.inria.fr/">Inria</a> became the first European
-W3C host, followed by <a href="https://www.keio.ac.jp/">Keio University of Japan</a>(Shonan Fujisawa Campus) in Asia in 1996.
+W3C host, followed by <a href="https://www.keio.ac.jp/">
+Keio University of Japan</a>(Shonan Fujisawa Campus) in Asia in 1996.
 In 2003,
 <a href="https://www.ercim.eu/">ERCIM</a> took over the role of
 European W3C Host from Inria.
-In 2013, W3C announced <a href="https://ev.buaa.edu.cn/">Beihang
+In 2013, W3C announced <a href="https://ev.buaa.edu.cn/">
-University</a> as the fourth Host.</p>
+Beihang University</a> as the fourth Host.</p>

 <p>As of January 2023, W3C is a public-interest non-profit organization
 incorporated in the United States of America, led by a Board of